-During the year ended December 31, 2016, the Plan purchased 31,119 and sold 58,540 shares of the Company's common stock and received \$69,707 from the Company as payment of dividends on its common stock.
-During the year ended December 31, 2015, the Plan purchased 45,155 and sold 76,461 shares of the Company's common stock and received \$74,921 during 2015 from the Company as payment of dividends on its common stock.
+During the years ended December 31, 2016 and 2015, the Plan purchased 32 and 52 shares, respectively, and sold 65 and 25 shares of the Company's common stock, respectively.
+The Plan also received \$134 and \$135 during 2016 and 2015, respectively from the Company as payment of dividends on its common stock.
 Certain legal and accounting fees, and administrative expenses relating to the maintenance of participant eligibility records are paid by the company participating in the plan, and accordingly, are not included in the financial statements of the Plan.